NEONScience/NEON-Data-Skills/org/tutorialSeries/primer-raster-data-r.md

 ---
 layout: tutorial-series-landing
-title: 'Introduction to Light Detection and Ranging (LiDAR)'
+title: 'Primer on Raster Data in R'
 categories: [tutorial-series]
-tutorialSeriesName: intro-lidar-r-series
+tutorialSeriesName: primer-raster-data-R
-permalink: tutorial-series/intro-lidar-r-series/
+permalink: tutorial-series/primer-raster-data/
 image:
   feature: lidarBanner.png
   credit:
   creditlink:
 ---

-## About
-The tutorials in this series introduces Light Detection and Ranging (LiDAR).
+The tutorials in this series introduces working with raster data in R.
-Concepts covered include how LiDAR data is collected, LiDAR as gridded, raster data and an introduction to digital models derived from LiDAR data (Canopy Height Models (CHM), Digital Surface Models (DSM), and Digital Terrain Models (DTM)).
 The series introduces the concepts through videos, graphical examples, and text.
-The series continues with visualization of LiDAR-derived raster data using plas.io, plot.ly and R, three free, open-source tools.

-Data used in this series are from the National Ecological Observatory Network (NEON) and are in .las, GeoTiff and .csv formats.
+Data used in this series are from the National Ecological Observatory Network (NEON) and are in GeoTiff and .csv formats.

+If you enjoy this series, we also recommend the more in depth
+<a href="{{ site.baseurl }}/tutorial-series/raster-data-series/" target="_blank"> *Introduction to Working With Raster Data in R* series</a>.
+The
+<a href="{{ site.baseurl }}/tutorial-series/spatial-data-management-series/" target="_blank"> *Introduction to Working With Spatio-Temporal Data and Data Management* series</a>
+provides more background and foundational information on understanding and working with spatial data.

 <div id="objectives" markdown="1">

-# Series Goals / Objectives
-After completing the series you will:

-* Know what LiDAR data are
-* Understand key attributes of LiDAR data
-* Know what LiDAR-derived DTM, DSM, and CHM digital models are
-* Be able to visualize LiDAR-derived data in .las format using plas.io
-* Be able to create a Canopy Height Model in R
-* Be able to create an interactive plot.ly map of LiDAR-derived data

 ## Things You’ll Need To Complete This Series